 The best way to see how it is going is to check our the two year anniversary photo book, which chronicles the community.
-You can also see how it was going at the 12 month mark is to watch ABC Canberra’s “7:30″ report on the project, which aired on 25 July 2014.
+You can also see how it was going at the 12 month mark by watching ABC Canberra’s “7:30” report on the project, which aired on 25 July 2014.

 Also, here’s an article Sally wrote for the June Housing ACT newsletter which gives a summary of the year.
 And here is one she wrote for the ACTCOSS Newsletter.

 There is also a book which Sally and her son Tim wrote, which explains Benambra’s history, structure, unique features and benefits.
 Click here to find out more about the book.
 To purchase the book, please get in touch.
 The book has been purchased by individuals and organisations from all over Australia and has gone to the United Kingdom and the USA.

 The community is working well.
 The events we have held over the past year have helped with forging relationships and friendships.
 Not only do the intentional community members attend the various celebrations, working bees, meetings and musical afternoons but some families from the other non-intentional part of the community have also been involved in several of the events.
 They are always invited and very welcome as our aim is to build a solid, friendly, helpful community of residents and their friends and families who all know and support each other.